kevindewalt/oldkevindewalt.github.io/_posts/2015-03-26-robwalling.markdown

 ---
 layout: post
 title: "Discovering the Minimum Path to Awesome with Rob Walling"
+date: 2015-03-26T13:05:59-04:00
 post_image: rob-walling.png
 keywords: ""
 author: "Chiara Cokieng"
 photo_credit: <a href="https://twitter.com/robwalling">@robwalling</a>
 ---
 Rob Walling is the author of A Developer’s Guide to Launching a Startup.
-He co-hosts Startups for the Rest of Us, a popular startup podcast I really enjoy, hosts MicroConf, a self-funded startup conference.
+He co-hosts *Startups for the Rest of Us*, a popular startup podcast I really enjoy, hosts MicroConf, a self-funded startup conference.
 He also owns HitTail and Drip.

 When we started the [Things That Don’t Scale project](http://blog.sohelpful.io/things_dont_scale/index.html), the first person I thought of interviewing was Rob Walling, the founder of [Drip](https://www.getdrip.com/).